Consumer Products Industry

 Environmental Laws and Regulations Governing Consumer Products

-In some states, such as California, consumer products are regulated across the entire life cycle of the product, from source material to end-of-life, increasing the cost and design of the products.
-For example, under California’s Safer Consumer Products Act and similar statutes in other states, consumer product manufacturers, retailers and distributors are now required to assess certain products containing specified chemicals to determine if those chemicals are necessary or can be replaced with alternatives that are safer for the consumer and the environment.
+With so many regulations, manufacturers, retailers, suppliers and distributors must regularly confirm their compliance with requirements.
+California regulates products across the entire life cycle of the product, from source material to end-of-life.
+This increases the cost and design of the products.
+For example, California’s Safer Consumer Products Act requires consumer product manufacturers, retailers and distributors to assess certain products containing specified chemicals to determine if those chemicals are necessary or can be replaced with alternatives that are safer for the consumer and the environment.

 The Toxic Substances Control Act (TSCA) regulates the production, importation, use and disposal of certain specific chemicals and chemical substances including asbestos, polychlorinated biphenyls (PCBs) and lead-based paint.
 TSCA gives the EPA broad authority to impose reporting, record-keeping, testing, and restriction requirements to prevent chemicals from posing an unreasonable risk.
 Under TSCA, companies are required to comply with pre-manufacture notifications for “new chemical substances” before they manufacture their products.
 Additionally, as new chemicals are commercially manufactured and imported, they are added to TSCA Inventory which contains over 83,000 chemicals.

-The legal team at Bick Law is well-positioned to represent businesses operating throughout the consumer products industry.
-Our lawyers advise manufacturers, retailers, distributors, suppliers and importers on the full spectrum of environmental laws and regulations impacting their operations.
-We regularly partner with our clients to address consumer product management and reporting/warning regulations in California and other states, including California’s Green Chemistry Initiative and Proposition 65.
-Our focus is to help clients meet the expanding regulatory requirements placed on consumer products in the U.S. and around the globe.
+Bick Law represents businesses throughout the consumer products industry.
+Our lawyers advise manufacturers, retailers, distributors, suppliers and importers on the full spectrum of environmental regulations impacting their operations.
+We help our clients address consumer product management and reporting/warning regulations, including California’s Green Chemistry Initiative and Proposition 65.
+We focus on helping clients meet regulatory requirements for consumer products in the U.S. and around the globe.